 Slap on a hat that provides as much shade as possible to your face, head, neck, ears and eyes.

 There are three main styles of hats that provide adequate sun protection:

 Baseball caps and visors are not recommended as they leave the ears and the back of the neck exposed.

 Staying in the shade is one of the most effective ways to reduce sun exposure, but remember:

 5. Slide on some sunglasses

 Sunglasses can protect your eyes against UV radiation.
 When choosing sunglasses look for:

 When to use sun protection

 The best way to know when you need to use sun protection is to use the UV Index.
 The UV Index is a simple measure of the UV radiation level at the Earth’s surface.
-It has been designed to help people to avoid overexposure to high levels of UV radiation.
 The values of the Index range from zero upward and the higher the Index value, the greater the potential for damage to the skin and eyes, and the less time it takes for harm to occur.

-You need to use sun protection when the UV Index is 3 or above, and when the UV Index reaches 8 or above you should take extra care and stay out of the sun if this is possible.
+You need to use sun protection when the UV Index is 3 or above.